barhsaul/redis-py/README.md

 redis-py is now supports cluster mode and provides a client for [Redis Cluster](<https://redis.io/topics/cluster-tutorial>).

+The cluster client is based on [redis-py-cluster](https://github.com/Grokzen/redis-py-cluster) by Grokzen, with a lot of added and changed functionality.

 **Create RedisCluster:**

 Connecting redis-py to the Redis Cluster instance(s) is easy.